Sjef van Oekel: History

-Comic strip
+Comics series

-In 1976 Wim T. Schippers and Theo van den Boogaard drew a celebrity comic strip series based on the character.
+In 1976 Wim T. Schippers and Theo van den Boogaard drew a celebrity comic series based on the character.
 Many stories and gags feature Van Oekel embarrassing other people or meeting rather eccentric and exhibitionistic people himself.
 Sjef van Oekel quickly became notorious for featuring very risqué subject matter, including religion, pornography, pedophilia, prostitution, vulgar language, and so on.
 The stories were published in De Nieuwe Revu and sold well enough to be translated in French ("Léon Van Oukel", later "Léon La Terreur"), German ("Julius Patzenhofer", later "Leo, der Terrorist"), Danish and Spanish.

 Brouwers' personal backlash

 Van Oekel made a few media appearances in the late 1970s and early 1980s, but by 1984 this came to a halt too.
-Brouwers felt increasingly exploited by Schippers, especially regarding the comic strip.
-In 1989 he dragged Schippers and Van den Boogaard to court because the comic strip frequently portrayed him in vulgar situations without him earning a penny from it.
+Brouwers felt increasingly exploited by Schippers, especially regarding the comics series.
+In 1989 he dragged Schippers and Van den Boogaard to court because the comics frequently portrayed him in vulgar situations without him earning a penny from it.
 The judge ruled in favor of Brouwers and decided that the series could continue, but the character was no longer allowed to be portrayed in "obscene or pornographic situations".
 A financial settlement was also agreed on.

 Whether van Oekel was just used or also abused by Schippers and others was the topic of a 2004 theater production.
 According to Hein Janssen, writing in de Volkskrant, it is certainly true that Brouwers jumped at the opportunity to become a celebrity, but the extent to which Schippers and the other writers and directors pushed Brouwers (he balked, for instance, at having to simulate sex with an inflatable doll) is questionable.